 The plot seems to be consciously rehashing elements of the Bela Lugosi Dracula (1931) that had been a huge hit the previous year and for which The Mummys director Karl Freund was the cinematographer.
-The influence is noticeable in the plot involving the courtly foreign villain with hypnotic powers, his possession of the heroines mind, the image of Isis being used to hold back the mummy instead of a crucifix, and most notably in the casting of David Manners and Edward Van Sloan who filled near-identical roles in Dracula (as Jonathan Harker and Van Helsing respectively).
-One gets the impression that after the successes of Dracula and the Karloff Frankenstein, Universal were seeking to create more of the same and came up with a thinly disguised version of Dracula that played on the fascination with Egyptian mummies and the stories of a reputed curse after Howard Carters party opened the tomb of Tutankhamun in 1922.
+The Dracula influence is noticeable in the plot here involving a courtly foreign villain with hypnotic powers, his possession of the heroines mind, the image of Isis being used to hold back the mummy instead of a crucifix, and most notably in the casting of David Manners and Edward Van Sloan who filled near-identical roles in Dracula (as Jonathan Harker and Van Helsing respectively).
+One gets the impression that after the successes of Dracula and the Karloff Frankenstein, Universal were seeking to create more of the same and came up with a thinly disguised version of Dracula that played on the fascination with Egyptian mummies and the stories of a reputed curse after Howard Carters party befell mystrious fates following their opening of the tomb of Tutankhamun in 1922.

 While dated in some areas, The Mummy still holds up well today.
 The surprise to be found here, especially in comparison to the slowly shuffling caricature that the Mummy became in the sequels, is that The Mummy works as a slower and much more psychological film.
 There is little in the way of shocks and visceral impact.
 Instead it is a film with an atmosphere of slowly accumulating mood.
 A constant menace of Egyptian esotericism looms in the background.
 Boris Karloff, using the dull, grating tombstone voice that he perfected in the Frankenstein sequels, is at his most cadaverous.
 Director Karl Freund, a former cinematographer, frames Karloffs sinisterly glowing eyes in somewhat overwrought closeups, to add a palpable aura of evil.
 The scene with the mummy slowly opening its eyes at the very start is a classic.
 One scene with Karloff chanting over the scroll in a flickering, candle-lit museum is genuinely eerie.
 The scenes with Zita Johann fighting against Karloffs distant mesmeric influence, using all manner of persuasion in trying to get people to let her out of bed are excellent.